 Measurements of porphyrins and porphyrin precursors in blood, urine, and stool are the main tests for assessing people with symptoms that may be caused by a porphyria.
 These tests are available in many hospital and reference laboratories.
-Measurement of enzyme activities in cells and DNA testing for mutations are only available in specialized centers.
-They are most useful for assessing people who may have a family history of the disease but do not currently have symptoms.
+Measurement of individual enzyme activities and DNA testing for mutations are only available in a limited number of specialized centers.
+They are most useful for assessing people who have a family history of the disease but do not currently have symptoms.

-- Measurement of porphobilinogen or PBG, a porphyrin precursor, in urine is the most important test for diagnosing an acute neurological porphyria (AIP, VP or HCP).
+- Measurement of porphobilinogen, a porphyrin precursor, in urine is the most important test for diagnosing an acute neurological porphyria (AIP, VP or HCP).

-- Measurement of porphyrins in urine and red blood cells are used to detect and diagnose porphyrias that affect the skin (PCT is by far the most common).
+- Measurement of porphyrins in urine and red blood cells is used to detect and diagnose porphyrias that affect the skin (PCT is by far the most common).

 - Measurement of enzyme activity in red blood cells may be used to confirm the diagnosis of AIP and to identify relatives of persons with AIP who have inherited the disease.

-- Identification of specific mutations in genes (DNA testing) is the most definitive way to diagnose or exclude a porphyria in family members of an affected person, but this type of testing is not widely available at present.
+- Identification of specific mutations (DNA testing) is the most definitive way to diagnose or exclude a porphyria in family members of an affected person.
+This type of testing is not widely available at present.